-The runtime details you can see here are analogous to a zoomed-in view of a specific environment in the Build and Deploy section.
+The runtime details you can see here are analogous to a zoomed-in view of a specific environment on the Deploy page.

-The following topics walk you through the specific details you can view and actions you can perform via the Runtime pane:
+The following topics walk you through the specific details you can view and actions you can perform via the Runtime page.

 Redeploy a release¶

-In the Runtime pane, you can click Redeploy Release to immediately redeploy all resources, including configurations and secrets, to a specific environment.
+On the Runtime page, you can click Redeploy Release to immediately redeploy all resources, including configurations and secrets, to a specific environment.
 This triggers a rolling update to sync all the latest changes to the data plane.

 What is a release?

-A Release in Choreo uniquely identifies an underlying deployment of a component in an environment for a given version.
+A release in Choreo uniquely identifies an underlying deployment of a component to an environment for a given version.
 For example, if you deploy a component to two environments across two versions, the component will have four active releases.

 The capability to redeploy a release also allows you to quickly restart all the running replicas of a component in a specific environment.